samskivert/website/bikeshed/_posts/2015-07-25-welcome-to-the-bikeshed.md

 discussion and debate.
 If the occasional religious war breaks out, I can only hope the casualties are minimal.

-I also feel obliged to state my own predjudices up front.
+I also feel obliged to state my own prejudices up front.
 If you find them particularly offensive, it may not be worth your time to try to convince me to radically shift my world view.
 But if you have the stamina or the perverse desire, I welcome all well reasoned dissidence.
 Now then, the
 list: